Responsible Tourism in India

 Tourism Value & Benefits to the society & country

-It is a boon to India as it is filled over with number of historical places and monuments, great shrines, and temples, places of pilgrimages, wildlife sanctuaries, hill stations, sea resorts, places of winter sports, etc. Besides, it offers a great variety of cultures, religions, festivals, languages, fairs, music, etc.
+India enjoys a remarkable advantage in tourism, thanks to its abundance of historical monuments, grand shrines, sacred temples, pilgrimage sites, wildlife sanctuaries, hill stations, sea resorts, and winter sports destinations..
+Besides, it offers a great variety of cultures, religions, festivals, languages, fairs, music, etc.

 India has a composite culture.
 There is a harmonious blend of art, religion and philosophy.
-Though India has been subjected to a series of invasions, she has retained her originality even after absorbing the best of the external influences.
+Despite enduring numerous invasions, India has actively preserved her originality while skillfully embracing the finest aspects of external influences.
 India has fascinated people from all over the world with her secularism and her culture.

 The diverse geographical locales of India delight the tourists.
 The monuments, museums, forts, sanctuaries, places of religious interest, palaces, etc. offer a treat to the eyes.
-Every region is identified with its handicrafts, fairs, folk dances, music and its people.
+Each region showcases its identity through unique handicrafts, vibrant fairs, folk dances, music, and its people.

 In 2005 the Indian Tourism Development Corporation started a campaign called Incredible India to encourage tourism in India.
 The slogan of this campaign is Atithi Devoh Bhavah.